StaffanOB/gtypist-sv-course/se.typ

 *:LESSON18_D2
 I:(2)
 D:aq1a aq1a aq1a aq1a aq1a aq1a aq1a aq1a aq1a aq1a
- :Täppet er 4 meter bredt og 5 meter langt.
+ :Töppet er 4 meter bredt og 5 meter langt.
- :Täppet er 4 meter bredt og 5 meter langt.
+ :Töppet er 4 meter bredt og 5 meter langt.
  :Forretningen er flyttet fra Algade 4 til Bredgade 5.
 *:LESSON18_D3
 I:(3)